rc-biotech/massiveNGSpipe/README.md

 devtools::install_github("rc-biotech/massive_NGS_pipe")
 ```

+### Requirements

+Software

+- R programming language
+- Unix OS (Linux or macOS), (or Windows Subsystem for Linux (WSL2))

+Hardware

+- Large genomes (like human, mouse, ...): (minimum 32GB memory)
+- For small genomes (Yeast, E.coli, ...): (minimum 16GB memory)

+Running with many cores will use more memory, we have seen
+cases of a 800 sample study using up to 120GB memory on a large server when using > 50 cores.

 ### Local pipeline (Data from personal hard drive / local server)

 To run your local data, you run the pipeline, but skips the steps of